 Sommario del corso

 The course introduces methods and models to extract important patterns and trends from big amount of data, and presents basic concepts of machine learning and data mining from a statistical perspective.
-Topics covered include modern regression, classification, cross validation, model selection and regularisation, and tree-based methods, among others.
-The course emphasizes selection of appropriate methods and justification of choice, use of programming for implementation of the method, and evaluation and effective communication of results in data analysis reports.
+All the methods will be introduced from a theoretical point of view and implemented on real datasets in the R language.

 Results of learning outcomes